In This Article

 What the research does not say

 Two: the research does not say active-constructive responses must be effortful.
-They can be genuine and brief.
-“Tell me more” is active-constructive.
-“What do you think made the difference?” is active-constructive.
-The discipline is to engage, not to perform.
+They can be genuine and brief, and that should take the pressure off you.
+“Tell me more” counts.
+So does looking up from your phone and asking “what do you think made the difference?”

 The takeaway